Get insider access

 A personal blender is a great way to make personal-sized blends that you can easily take on the go.
 They generally excel at making smoothies, and they tend to come with differently-sized single-serve jars.
 While they're not as versatile as full-size models, have simple controls, and can't hot blend, they're a great choice for making smaller-portioned mixes.

-We've tested more than 25 personal blenders, and below are our recommendations for the best personal blenders, whether you're looking for the best mini blender for your cramped kitchen or just want the best smoothie maker.
+We've tested more than 25 personal blenders, and below are our recommendations for the best personal blenders, whether you're looking for the best mini blender for your cramped kitchen or just want the best single-serve blender for smoothies.
 If you want more options for making single-serve smoothies, check out our list of the best bullet blenders.
 For more great options for smoothies, try the best blenders for smoothies and the best budget blenders.

 1. Best Personal Blender

 The best personal blender we've tested is the Ninja Foodi Power Nutri DUO.
-Unlike most personal blenders, it can help with all kinds of recipes, so it's worth considering if you're looking for a multi-purpose blender for a cramped kitchen.
-That's partly because of its 'smoothie bowl maker,' a jar with rotating arms inside that allows it to easily process thick smoothies or other recipes like nut butter.
-Naturally, it comes with personal jars for single-serve drinks and easily blends extremely silky smoothies with fibrous fruits and vegetables.
-Add in its fantastic ice-crushing ability, and you have a versatile blender that can help with almost any recipe.
+This small blender is versatile enough for all kinds of recipes, so it's a good option for smoothie making or even multi-purpose use in a cramped kitchen.
+Its 'smoothie bowl maker,' a jar with rotating arms inside, allows it to easily process thick smoothie bowls or other recipes like nut butter.
+Naturally, it comes with personal jars with to-go lids for single-serve drinks and easily blends extremely silky smoothies with fibrous fruits and vegetables.
+Add in its fantastic ice-crushing ability, and it can help with most recipes.

 See our review